clm-whyte/sudoku/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Definition of an Overarching Feature
+about: Definition of an overarching feature
 title: ""
 labels: ""
 assignees: ""